 The XML file format for Vertabelo has changed to version 2.3.
 Read this article to find out what is new.
 Vertabelo keeps its models in XML format; if you need, you can download the files and extract information from them.
 Previously, we used XML version 2.1, as discussed in this article.
 We’ve switched to XML 2.3, and a couple of changes took place.
-These changes make no difference for most Vertabelo users
+These changes make no difference for most Vertabelo users.

 Generating a token We've added an API to our Vertabelo application to help you incorporate some automation into your build system.
 Here is a short instruction on how to use the Vertabelo API.
 First of all, you have to enable access to the API.
-You'll need have at least a "Basic" account plan or be a member of a company.1.
-From the User menu, go to the “My account” page Scroll down to the “Settings” section
+You'll need have at least a "Basic" account plan or be a member of a company.
+Go to the My account page.
+Scroll down to the Settings section.

 Recently I was given a task which involved counting, with a single SQL query, all tables in each model version of Vertabelo.
 Vertabelo internally stores each model version as an XML file (download a sample XML file).
 So my task was to count all XML nodes satisfying a certain XPATH expression.
 Vertabelo runs on PostgreSQL 9.1, so PostgreSQL 9.1 tools were all I could use.
 To begin at the end, the final query looks like this: